MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 * **mfp:directUpdateAuthenticityPublicKey:** The public key used for direct update authenticity
 * **mfp:languagePreferences:** Default language for client sdk system messages (en, fr, es)

-**Editing MobileFirst settings in config.xml with MobileFirst CLI**
+**Editing MobileFirst settings in config.xml with MobileFirst developer CLI**
-The MobileFirst CLI can be used to edit the above settings with the command:
+The MobileFirst developer CLI can be used to edit the above settings with the command:

 ```bash
 mfpdev app config